 The first proof: 2-3 hours.
 After you have made your dough and kneaded it for 10-15 minutes, you are ready for your first proof.
 Depending on the temperature of your home, this can vary.
 But just keep an eye on it every so often and when you notice that it has doubled in size, then you are ready to start plaiting.

 The second proof: 1-2 hours.
-After you have plaited your tsoureki, you are ready for your second proof.
+After you have plaited your Tsoureki, you are ready for your second proof.
 Again, be patient and let the tsoureki puff up.
 This can take 1-2 hours.
-I guarantee you, if you are patient, your tsoureki will be light and fluffy.
+I guarantee you, if you are patient, your Tsoureki will be light and fluffy.

 There are many warm places where you can let your dough rise.
 Here are some suggestions below, but feel free to use whatever works for you.